Welcome to The Divine Daughter Media Room

 WHAT ARE THE NEXT STEPS?
 THE NEXT BOOK?
 THE NEXT PROJECT?

 Through his writing, speaking, and teaching, he helps individuals and small groups identify the motivations that are winning our attention.
 What assumptions do we give authority, and why?
 Who are we, really?
 And where do we go from here?

 Andrew grew up with books in every room of his family's house.
 Andrew is a fan of Tolkien, Lucas, Roddenberry and Rowling.

 Andrew has been a landscaper, window washer, assembly-line factory worker, customer service associate, data entry worker, teacher, math and science department head, private tutor, musician, print project consultant, social media manager, video producer, non-profit-kids-festival board chair, marketing campaign coordinator, techie guy, and curriculum writer.

-Andrew and his wife Shannon live in Belleville, Ontario with their dog, Millie Grumpaloo.
+Andrew and his wife Shannon live in Belleville, Ontario with their new dog, Quinn (and miss their old dog, Millie Grumpaloo).
 They dream of living by water in B.C. someday, and swimming with manatees in Belize.

 BIO: MEET THE DIVINE DAUGHTER AUTHOR, ANDREW GILCHRIST

 I COMMIT TO YOU AND YOUR AUDIENCE.
 LET'S SPARK PEOPLE'S ATTENTION!